wjhopper/PBS-R-Manual/basics.md

 ## 4 2 4   Jan
 ```

 This example also shows an extra argument, `stringsAsFactors = FALSE`, that was **not** a variable to store in the data frame.
 This argument is another way to control how R interprets character vectors (a.k.a. strings) when forming the data frame.
-Here, using `stringsAsFactors = TRUE` forces R to leave your character vectors as they are when creating the data frame.
+Here, using `stringsAsFactors = FALSE` forces R to leave your character vectors as they are when creating the data frame.

 ### Lists
 Lists are the most abstract and flexible data structure in R. Lists can hold any type of R object, but don't impose any relationship between them.
 You can have a list holding matrices, data frames, vectors, and even lists holding other lists!